 How Indoor Plants Improve Air Quality

 Several research studies conducted over the years have focused on the role indoor plants play in improving indoor air quality.
 These studies have shown that, among other things, indoor plants improve air quality by filtering VOCs from the atmosphere.
 Other research has shown that houseplants also help with removing nitrogen dioxide, which can be very irritating to the lungs and upper respiratory tract.
-The following provides a few more details about these studies.
+The following provides a few more details about these studies:

-In 1982, two scientists named Dr. Bill Cummings and Dr. Bernard Waring conducted a study on indoor plants and VOCs, published in “Interior Plantings for Interior Air Quality.”
+- Insights From Dr. Bill Cummings and Dr. Bernard Waring: In 1982, two scientists named Dr. Bill Cummings and Dr. Bernard Waring conducted a study on indoor plants and VOCs, published in “Interior Plantings for Interior Air Quality.”
 The experiment involved placing VOCs in a sealed chamber and measuring their levels with and without plants.
 The results showed that VOC levels were reduced by an average of 50% when plants were present.
 These findings prove that indoor plants reduce VOC levels in indoor environments.

 This research has been important for understanding indoor plants’ air-filtering abilities.
 It showed that VOCs lower when houseplants are present and emphasized the importance of having plants in the home.
 In addition to the VOC reduction research, Cummings and Waring examined the effect of indoor plants on air quality.
 They calculated each method’s clean air delivery rate (CADR) and drew a standardized figure.
 They realized that in comparison to other air purification strategies, plants remove VOCs at a slow rate, but the effect was still substantial.

-Research by Gubb and colleagues sought to investigate how potted plants contribute to removing nitrogen dioxide.
+- A Study by Gubb and Colleagues: Research by Gubb and colleagues sought to investigate how potted plants contribute to removing nitrogen dioxide.
 Their experiment involved three common houseplants exposed to different conditions.
 They exposed the plant to light and another chamber without light.
 The study revealed that potted plants removed measurable amounts of nitrogen dioxide in the presence of light.
 The researchers concluded that different houseplants removed nitrogen at different rates based on the leaf surface area.